ansys/pymapdl/doc/examples.rst

 .. _examples_ref:

-ANSYS archive files containing solid elements (both legacy and modern) can be loaded using ReadArchive and then converted to a vtk object.
+ANSYS archive files containing solid elements (both legacy and modern) can be loaded using Archive and then converted to a vtk object.

 .. code:: python